MAST30034-Applied-Data-Science/mast30034-project-1-aeross/README.md

 Remember, we will be reading through and running your code, so it is in _your best interest_ to ensure it is readable and efficient.

-**Research Goal:** My research goal is analysis of how time and location affect the number of crashes in New York City.
+**Research Goal:** How time and location affect the number of crashes in New York City.

 **Timeline:** The timeline for the research area is 2017 - 2019.